+The canine knee joint, known as the stifle joint, is similar to a human’s knee.
 The joint is made up of the femur (thigh bone), tibia (shin bone), and the patella (kneecap) that are firmly held together by ligaments.
 Ligaments are strong, dense structures consisting of connective tissues that connect the ends of two bones across a joint.
 The function of ligaments is to stabilize the joint.

 The stifle has two very important ligaments called the cranial (CrCL) and caudal (CaCL) cruciate ligaments (cruciate means a cross or crucifix) that cross in the center of the joint.
 The CrCL (known as the ACL in humans) restrains the backward and forward motion of the joint, in addition to inward twisting and hyperextension of the joint.
 It is the structure that is most commonly injured in dogs.
 In fact, more than 600,000 dogs in the U.S. have surgery for this problem every year.